Fire Escape Stairs

 • Using continuous handrails to assist evacuation

-• Adding tactile indicators for vision-impaired users
+• Adding tactile indicators and stair nosing colour for vision-impaired users.

 Fire Evacuation Stairs Designed and Made in Australia